bigdatafly/hbase-metrics/README.md

 web application server monitoring, computing system such as storm monitoring system.
-Code that show how to fetch metrics of hbase with Apache Hbase 1.0.1+ (latest stable), while using httpclient thoghout jmx.
+Code that show how to fetch metrics of hbase with Apache Hbase 1.0.1+ (latest stable), while using httpclient through jmx.